Emmbrook School

-The Emmbrook School The Emmbrook School is a co-educational secondary academy located in Emmbrook, Wokingham, Berkshire, England.
-It serves students aged 11 to 18 and has an enrolment of approximately 1,378 pupils, including nearly 200 in the Sixth Form.
+The Emmbrook School is a co-educational secondary academy in Emmbrook, Wokingham, Berkshire, England.
+It accepts pupils aged 11 to 18 and has approximately 1,378 pupils, including nearly 200 in the sixth form.
 The school expanded its Year 7 intake in September 2021.

-In April 2021, The Emmbrook School converted to academy status and is now sponsored by The Circle Trust.
+In April 2021, the Emmbrook School converted to academy status and is now sponsored by The Circle Trust.
 Previously, it was a community school administered by Wokingham Borough Council.

+Academic performance and inspections

 The school was rated "Good" in all areas by Ofsted following an inspection in October 2023.

-Academic performance at The Emmbrook School has received national recognition.
-The A Level results in 2024 prompted an Early Day Motion in Parliament by Clive Jones MP, congratulating the school on its success.
-The Sixth Form maintained similar results in 2025.
+The A Level results in 2024 prompted an early day motion in parliament by Clive Jones MP, congratulating the school on its success.
+The sixth form maintained similar results in 2025.

-Facilities at the school have been significantly developed in recent years.
+Facilities

 A £2 million English block was opened in 2015, followed by a new Maths building in 2017 and a 3G sports pitch in 2020.
-As of 2025, parents and students have petitioned Wokingham Borough Council to support the construction of a new Sixth Form block.
+In 2025, parents and students petitioned Wokingham Borough Council to support the construction of a sixth form block.

-In 2023, Headteacher Nick McSweeney was nominated for a local community award.

-The school has also attracted media attention for its unusually high number of twins.
-In September 2020, ten sets of twins joined Year 7, and by 2025, the year group included eleven sets.

-The Houses

-The four houses of the school are: